TomasHubelbauer/ast-localizer/README.md

 - [ ] Validate the remaining sets of literals match in count and order
 - [ ] Replace the string literals in the target with corresponding resource strings

+I am prototyping this in `index.js`:

+- Go to `cra-sample` and run `npm install` and `npm run build`
+- Copy the `build` into `coverage` to not change strings inline in development
+  - Use the name `coverage` because it is ignored in the CRA scaffold
+  - Do this after each run so they two directories start off the same
+- Run `node .` and compare files in `build` with files in `build-copy`

 ## To-Do

 ### Add a non-CRA version hosted on GitHub Pages